HPCC-Unical/Docs/README.md

 ```

-### Local deploment
+### Local deployment
-Once you have mkdocs installed you can visualize  oyur changes.
+Once you have mkdocs installed you can visualize the documentation on your machine live.
 To do so go to the folder containing the `mkdocs.yml` file and run
 ```
 mkdocs serve